Casey Fossum

-Casey Fossum is currently retired from playing Big League baseball and resides in his hometown, Waco, Texas.

-Early years and college
+Early years and amateur career

 Fossum was born in Cherry Hill, New Jersey.
 He attended Midway High School in Waco, Texas, where he was a two time Central Texas Player of the Year, 1st team all state in '95 and '96, Baseball America High School second team All American in '96 with 210 strikeouts in 105 innings.

-Casey then attended Texas A&M University where he was also a Freshman All American and still holds the all-time career strikeout record in a single season and career.
+Fossum then attended Texas A&M University where he was also a Freshman All American and still holds the all-time career strikeout record in a single season and career.
 He also helped lead the Aggies to the 1999 College World Series in Omaha, Nebraska.
 He earned All-Big 12 honors in both 1998 and 1999, highlighted by a 12–7 record and 3.64 earned run average (ERA) during his junior campaign, establishing a single-season school mark with 162 strikeouts.
 Fossum also won the C. E. "Pat" Olsen Outstanding Pitcher Award in 1999 and was a second team All-American in 1998.

-Major League Baseball career
+Professional career

-1999-2003, Boston Red Sox
+Boston Red Sox (1999–2003)

-Fossum was selected by the Boston Red Sox in the 1999 June draft as the 18th pick in the first supplemental round (48th overall), and started his major league career in 2001.
+Fossum was selected by the Boston Red Sox in the 1999 June draft as the 18th pick in the first supplemental round (48th overall), and reached the majors in 2001.

 During three years with Boston, Fossum moved between the bullpen and the rotation, compiling 14 victories with two saves in 75 games.
-(Coincidentally, both of Fossum's major league saves preserved wins for John Burkett (May 29, 2002 and July 21, 2003)).
-After a recurrence of tendinitis in his pitching shoulder, he underwent surgery in September 2003.
+Both of Fossum's major league saves preserved wins for John Burkett (May 29, 2002 and July 21, 2003).
+After a recurrence of tendinitis in his pitching shoulder, Fossum underwent surgery in September 2003.
 Two months after the surgery, he was sent to the Arizona Diamondbacks in the trade that brought Curt Schilling to the Red Sox.

-2004, Arizona Diamondbacks
+Arizona Diamondbacks (2004)

-In 2004, Fossum played for the Arizona Diamondbacks and, for the first time in his career, was used exclusively as a starting pitcher.
-He missed the first 5 1/2 weeks to recover from surgery, but finished third on the Diamondbacks staff in starts (27), innings pitched (142) and strikeouts (117).
+In 2004, Fossum played for the Diamondbacks and, for the first time in his career, was used exclusively as a starting pitcher.
+He missed the first five weeks to recover from surgery, but finished third on the team in starts, innings pitched, and strikeouts.